Loading...

 Key takeaways

 • Treat a PCS purchase as a timeline, not just a loan.
-Buyers PCSing to Nellis AFB do best when they map orders, pre-approval, home search, appraisal, and closing as a sequence — not all at once.
+Buyers PCSing to Nellis AFB do best when they work in sequence.
+Map orders, pre-approval, home search, appraisal, and closing — not all at once.

 • Start pre-approval early.
-Getting pre-approved as soon as you have orders sets your real price range and keeps a tight report date from becoming a problem at closing.
+Getting pre-approved as soon as you have orders sets your real price range.
+It also keeps a tight report date from becoming a problem at closing.

 • The VA appraisal is not an inspection.
 It confirms value and Minimum Property Requirements; still get an independent home inspection.